-We have audited the financial statements of the Lee County Campus of the Edison State College Collegiate High School (the "School") as of and for the fiscal year ended June 30, 2011, and have issued our report thereon dated September 7, 2011.
+We have audited the financial statements of the Edison Collegiate High School - Charlotte Campus (the "School") as of and for the fiscal year ended June 30, 2012, and have issued our report thereon dated September 25, 2012.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-We have issued our Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters dated September 7, 2011.
-Disclosures in that report, if any, should be considered in conjunction with this management letter.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We have issued our Independent Auditor's Report on Internal Control over Financial Reporting and Compliance and Other Matters Based on an Audit of the Financial Statements Performed in Accordance with Government Auditing Standards, Disclosures in that report, which is dated September 25, 2012, should be considered in conjunction with this management letter.